gsoft-inc/wl-squide/docs/guides/use-modular-tabs.md

 ## Create the tab routes

 Next, let's add the actual tabs to the modules.
-To do so, we'll use the [parentPath](../reference/runtime/runtime-class.md#register-nested-routes-under-an-existing-route) option of the [registerRoute](../reference/runtime/runtime-class.md#register-routes) function to register the routes under the `FederatedTabsLayout` component:
+To do so, we'll use the [parentPath](../reference/runtime/runtime-class.md#register-nested-routes-under-an-existing-route) option of the [registerRoute](../reference/runtime/runtime-class.md#register-routes) function to register the routes under the `TabsLayout` component:

 ```tsx !#7,10 remote-module-1/src/register.tsx
 import type { ModuleRegisterFunction, FireflyRuntime } from "@squide/firefly";